w3f/Grants-Program/applications/monet.md

 | 0b. | Testing Guide | The code will have end-to-end test coverage to ensure functionality and robustness.
 In the guide we will describe how to run these tests. |
 | 1. | Nx Plugin Repo | The entire code for the boilerplate plugin will be shared in a github public repository. |

-### Milestone 2 — Kraken CLI
+### Milestone 2 — Signac CLI

 * **Estimated duration:** 10 weeks
 * **FTE:**  1
-* **Costs:** $28,000 equivalent USDC
+* **Costs:** $20,000 equivalent USDC

 Goal - Make a CLI binary that can put this in a production level.
-Taking one step further from [create-nx-workspace](https://github.com/nrwl/nx/blob/b8efa778f639d26e339cecb1d16e0f5a51b1d082/packages/create-nx-workspace/bin/create-nx-workspace.ts), Kraken will generate nx boilerplate for parity ink! smart contract development and support other commands that are related to not only in contract development.
+Taking one step further from [create-nx-workspace](https://github.com/nrwl/nx/blob/b8efa778f639d26e339cecb1d16e0f5a51b1d082/packages/create-nx-workspace/bin/create-nx-workspace.ts), Signac will generate nx boilerplate for parity ink! smart contract development and support other commands that are related to not only in contract development.
 This includes deploying contract, running the test chain, and setting up a task to run.
 The cli binary aims to cover whole feature in [ink-waterfall](https://github.com/paritytech/ink-waterfall).